Philippine Evergreen,Aglaonema commutatum

-The plant can live happily in the provided grow pot for up to a year.
-Check if the plant is ready to be repotted by touching the soil and seeing if it has become loose, or if the roots have filled the bottom of the pot.
+The plant can live happily in the provided pot for up to a year.
+Check if the plant is ready to be repotted by touching the soil and seeing if it has become loose, or if the roots have become overgrown.
 Repot using a rich, well-draining soil, or an equal mix of potting soil, perlite and sand.
 When your plant is ready to be repotted, you can follow our simple how-to guide.

 Unhealthy Plant Signs